p-doshi/RAGosaurus/README.md

 ---

 ## 📦 Requirements
-Python 3.10+
+- Python 3.10+

-PyTorch (w/ or w/o CUDA)
+- PyTorch (with or without CUDA)

-transformers, sentence-transformers, faiss, tqdm, etc.
+- transformers
+- sentence-transformers
+- faiss
+- tqdm

+GPU optional (but helps)

 GPU optional, but helpful
 ---